-- Late quizzes / team reports will not be accepted except if there is an emergency or an instructor-approved prior arrangement. - You may turn in one individual assignment (not including quizzes) up to 48 hours late without penalty.
-This 2-day grace period can only be used on ONE individual assignment.
+- You may turn in one non-team assignment or quiz up to 48 hours late without penalty.
+This 2-day grace period can only be used on ONE non-team assignment. - Otherwise, the late policy is -20% per each day late.